peterdri/ece-communications-labs/_ece450/lab1/lpf-pulse-shaping.md

 ## Objectives

 You will implement a communications system using a Low Pass Filter (LPF) for pulse shaping.

 ---

 ## Part 3 deliverables

-TBD
+For this section, the deliverables are:

+- the answer to one deliverable question,
+- a dataset for later use in this lab.

 ---